Mirana-19/html-css-team-project/README.md

 ## Aim of the project

-In this team project we were able to use previously learned skills and apply them wornking in a team and under specific time range of 6 days.
+The primary objectives of this team project were to learn how to effectively work in a team, apply our previously acquired skills, and successfully operate within a specified 6-day time frame.

 ## Task management